ToucanToco/weaverbird/docs/_docs/tech/steps.md

 ### `aggregate` step

 Perform aggregations on one or several columns.
+Available aggregation functions are sum, average, count, count distinct, min, max, first, last.

-An aggreation step has the following strucure:
+An aggreation step has the following structure:

 ```javascript
 {